perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

         $file = rx/ ^  <$hunk>*  $ /;

 This statement creates a pattern object.
-Or, as it's known in Perl 6, a âruleâ.
-People will probably still call them âregular expressionsâ or âregexesâ too (and the keyword `rx` reflects that), but Perl patterns long ago ceased being anything like âregularâ, so we'll try and avoid those terms.
+Or, as it's known in Perl 6, a “rule”.
+People will probably still call them “regular expressions” or “regexes” too (and the keyword `rx` reflects that), but Perl patterns long ago ceased being anything like “regular”, so we'll try and avoid those terms.

 In any case, the `rx` constructor builds a new rule, which is then